HOW DO I ...

 If a name style is approved, a company registration packet will be sent notifying you which name style has been approved and that the name will be reserved for 60 days.
 If all name styles have been denied, notification will be sent along with a blank approval of registered company form.

-- 3. Complete the application for registration of a company along with bonding and insurance forms.
+- 3. Complete the application for registration of a company along with applicable forms and fee.

-Included in the company registration packet are instructions for completing the application, along with bonding and insurance requirements and necessary forms.
+Included in the company registration packet are instructions for completing the application, along with insurance and bonding requirements and necessary forms.
 In order for the Board to process the company registration application, each of these documents must be completed in its entirety.

 If necessary, a list may be requested from the Board regarding the most commonly used insurance companies.